jrobrien91/suny-oswego-workshop/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook will be broken into three sections which include radar basics, radar software foundations, and an example from LEE for group exercise.

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Section 1 ( Radar Basics )

-(Add content for this section, e.g., "The foundational content includes ... ")
+Radar basics will include a presentation on radar data formats and background information on the open radar software stack.

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )
+### Section 2 ( Radar Software Foundations )

-(Add content for this section, e.g., "Example workflows include ... ")
+This section will include reading and displaying radar data with Py-ART and xradar.

+### Section 3 ( LEE Example )

+Students will work through an example notebook utilizing data obtained from LEE.

 ## Running the Notebooks